JonathanKelsi/pwnable.kr/cmd1.md

 $ /bin/cat *
 ```

-Givin this command as an argument to the program will print the flag:
+Giving this command as an argument to the program will print the flag:

 ```bash
 $ ./cmd1 "/bin/cat *"